Intern: Karen Caspa

 Interviewer: How does this internship relate to your career aspirations?
 Has it informed your goals for the future?

 Karen: I plan to go to law school and am quite interested in international law and cyber law.
-My experience at this office has given me insight to understand the behind-the-scenes engagement between the United States government and the international community.
+My experience at this office has given me the insight to understand the behind-the-scenes engagement between the United States government and the international community.
 It has not only exposed me to international organizations, but I have also come into contact with US agencies investing in humanitarian affairs.

 Interviewer: What are some of the skills you've utilized and developed the most while being here?